CarNDCapstone/CarND-Capstone/README.md

 *Marek Kolodziej, Ph.D.
 Tim Limyl, M.S., Alejandro Terrazas, Ph.D., Jianzhou Zhao, M.S.*

 The purpose of this capstone project is to combine the skills garnered by the students in Udacity Self-driving Car Engineering Nanodegree in order to program Udacity’s Carla self-driving car platform.
-The students combined skills in computer vision, vehicle control systems, and integration through the Robot Operating System (ROS; <https://www.ros.org>).
+The students combined skills in computer vision, vehicle control systems, and integration through the Robot Operating System ([ROS](https://www.ros.org>)).

 ## Project Aims